 SuccessWorks is a center for personal and professional development, inspiring students to imagine and realize their dreams for success after graduation.
 From your very first day at UW-Madison, SuccessWorks will help you turn what you love about your classes, interests and campus life into the experiences you need to land great internships now, and a full-time position you love when you graduate.

 You don’t need to plan your next twenty years to start exploring careers that inspire you.
 SuccessWorks always starts the conversation with whatever comes next for you.
 We’ll connect you with the career advisors, alumni mentors and employers who can help you explore your interests, try out different occupations and the land the internships & jobs of your dreams.

 Our early start programs allow incoming students to take classes in the summer before their first fall semester.
 Early start programs give students a head start on their UW–Madison journey and help make a smooth academic transition to college.

 Engineering Summer Launch programs are an opportunity for Engineering students to take a course and connect with other students in the College of Engineering before fall courses begin.
-The four week programs are open to all students who have accepted an offer of admission to the UW–Madison College of Engineering for fall 2021
+The four week on campus programs are open to all students who have accepted an offer of admission to the UW–Madison College of Engineering for fall 2022

 Transfer Early Start Program allows incoming transfer students to enroll in classes during the Summer Term.
 Students will be connected with an advisor and can enroll in any course that begins on or after the start of the 8-week session (the most popular summer session).